gaultier/blog/a_subtle_data_race_in_go.md

 }
 ```

 It's very typical Go code I would say.
 The only interesting thing going on here, is that we never do rate-limiting for the admin section of the site.
-That's handy if a user is abusing the site, say with a Denial of Service, and the admin has to go disable their account as fast as possible.
+That's handy if a user is abusing the site, and the admin has to go disable their account as fast as possible.

 The intent behind the `rateLimitEnabled` parameter was likely to have it 'off' in development mode, and 'on' in production, based on some environment variable read in `main` (also omitted here).